Lee Yoo-jin (filmmaker): Established reputation as a leading producer

 The other 2009 film saw Lee collaborate with a new director, Choi Dong-hoon, for Jeon Woo-chi: The Taoist Wizard, also known as Woochi: The Demon Slayer.
 This fantasy action-comedy, based on a Korean folktale, stars Gang Dong-won in the title role.
 It marked a departure for Choi from his previous heist films Tazza: The High Rollers and The Big Swindle. this big-budget, special effects-filled action romp that was equally popular with the Korean audience, earning over six million admissions over the 2009 Christmas period.
 The film became the 3rd best-selling film of 2009 in Korea, with 6,100,532 tickets sold nationwide.

 Reuniting with Gang Dong-won, Lee worked with new director Kim Min-seok on Haunters, a science fiction action film.
 Haunters depicts the struggle between Cho-in (Gang Dong-won), a psychic who can control people's minds, and Kyu-nam (Go Soo), a man immune to Cho-in's powers.
-Prior to its release, Haunters recorded the highest advance ticket sales for a Korean film in 2010, with 83.47 percent according to Max Movie; It was the first time in four years, after The Host, for bookings to surpass the 80 percent mark.
-The film opened number one at the South Korean box office, on its opening weekend, November 12 to 14.
-It held the top spot for ticket sales for two weeks, before dropping to third place in its third week.
-By the end of its run, the film sold a total of 2,152,577 tickets nationwide.
-At the Asian Film Market during the 2010 Busan International Film Festival, distribution rights were sold to countries including Thailand, Taiwan, Malaysia, Germany, Belgium, the Netherlands, and Luxembourg.
+Prior to its release, Haunters recorded the highest advance ticket sales for a Korean film in 2010, with an 83.47 percent booking rate; this was the first time since The Host (2006) that a film surpassed the 80 percent mark.
+The film debuted at number one at the South Korean box office and maintained the top spot for two weeks, ultimately selling 2,152,577 tickets nationwide.
+At the Asian Film Market during the 2010 Busan International Film Festival, distribution rights were sold to several international markets.

 Lee later collaborated with director Min Kyu-dong again on the romantic comedy All About My Wife, a remake of the Argentine film Un novio para mi mujer ("A Boyfriend for My Wife").
 The story center on a timid husband who hires a professional Casanova to seduce his seemingly perfect but fearsome wife, hoping this will make her divorce him.
 The film, which features Im Soo-jung, Lee Sun-kyun and Ryu Seung-ryong, was released in theaters on May 17, 2012.
-With 594,195 tickets sold during its opening weekend from May 18 to 20, the film debuted at the top of the local box office, successfully competing against Hollywood blockbusters like The Avengers and Men in Black 3.
-Benefiting from positive word-of-mouth, it continued its impressive commercial run, with over 4.5 million admissions in total.
+Debuting at the top of the local box office, the film successfully outperformed Hollywood blockbusters The Avengers and Men in Black 3.
+Driven by positive word-of-mouth, it concluded its commercial run with over 4.5 million total admissions.